July 8, 2024

 2. The degree of control exerted over emission levels at each stage.

-By discerning these elements, businesses can effectively assess their environmental impact and devise targeted strategies to mitigate it.
+By discerning these elements, businesses can effectively assess their environmental impact and devise targeted strategies to mitigate carbon.

 Scope 1 emissions - direct emissions from owned or controlled sources